Shirley M. Timmons, Ph.D., R.N., C.N.E.

 Contact: 864-656-2160 or firstname.lastname@example.org

-Shirley Timmons is an associate professor in the School of Nursing.
+Shirley Timmons is a professor in the School of Nursing.
 She is a certified nurse educator with research interests in minority health, health disparities, HIV/AIDS prevention, church-based health services, and health promotion.

 For more information, see her Department Profile.